rern/rOS/imageupload.md

 #   > /home/USER/.ssh/id_rsa.pub
 # ?
 How would you like to authenticate GitHub CLI?
 #   > Login with a web browser
-#     - If failed, follow on-screen instructions to login
-#   > (OR) Paste an authentication token
-#     - Follow on-screen instructions to get the token
 ```

 - Clone repo